 Organizing work is often a long uphill road, with frequent arguments, disagreements, and differences of opinion among people who are fighting for a common goal.
 It seems far too easy to forget that what we are fighting for is a more tender world.
 We continue to hold out our hands.

-Camila Valle is a writer, editor, translator, and abortion acompañante and educator.
+Camila Valle (she/her) is a writer, editor, translator, and abortion acompañante and educator.
 Her work has appeared in the tiny, Interview, ’68 to ’05, Wendy’s Subway Endless Playlist, Science for the People, and Jewish Currents, among others.
 Her translation of Set Fear on Fire: The Feminist Call that Set the Americas Ablaze from the Chilean feminist performance collective LASTESIS is out now from Verso Books.